PayMyTable/pebble-docs/documentation/filter/slice.md

 ## Arguments
 - `fromIndex`: 0-based and inclusive
-- `toIndex`: 0-based and inclusive
+- `toIndex`: 0-based and exclusive